 A key part of planning configuration management for our projects is determining how we will manage change.
 After all, change happens and any good configuration manager is concerned with how it is managed.
 Unfortunately, more often than not, our processes focus more on controlling change than on managing it.
 That is, we put a lot of effort into trying to keep change from happening and relatively less effort into ensuring that when (not if, but when) change happens, we manage it effectively.

-In our last article, we discussed how the Agile methods "Welcome Change".
+In our last article, we discussed how the Agile methods "welcome change".
 If you don't use an Agile approach, you may be tempted to think that it has nothing to offer you.
-But in reality, Agility provides some great practices that can be adopted by any organization to ensure that the inevitable changes are well managed.
+In reality, though, Agility provides some great practices that can be adopted by any organization to ensure that the inevitable changes are well managed.

-Change Control is all about critically evaluating each suggested change to ensure that it is the "right" thing to do.
+· Change control is all about critically evaluating each suggested change to ensure that it is the right thing to do.
 It usually involves authority being vested in an individual or a board to make decisions about changes.
-And in most cases, the intent is to minimize change.
+In most cases, the intent is to minimize change.
 Change control is the mechanism that many projects put into place to try to avoid the disruptive effects of change.